Halfway Houses in Canadian, OK

 Gateway Recovery Center - 71.4 miles from Canadian, OK

-Gateway Recovery Center is a halfway house in Fort Smith, Arkansas, 72904 zip code.
+Gateway Recovery Center is a sober living house in Fort Smith, AR, 72904 zip code.

 Address: 3900 North Armour Avenue, Fort Smith, AR 72904 in Sebastian County